Black Velvet Heaven

 The fantastic fight for morning's dawn began on eastern hill.

-But the blackened clouds engulfed the morn' and overpowered daytime's will.
+But the blackened clouds engulfed the morn' and overpowered daytime's

 Within the silent, eerie calm, each horse and cowboy sensed,